ProfessionalDevOp/Geolocation2023/README.md

-# Geolocation2023
+# patients_geolocation
-This project is developed in Java to make the first part of the geolocation of patients for their assistance by doctors
+Project to locate patients in order to facilitate their home appointments by medical specialists